-This recipe for sweetened whipped cream will solve all your problems on how to get whipped cream to hold it’s shape for days.
+Learn How To Make Stabilized Whipped Cream with this recipe for sweetened, stabilized whipped cream that will solve all your problems on how to get whipped cream to hold it’s shape for days.

 Have you ever tried to make a dessert using whipped cream that lost it’s shape in no time flat?